- You start a tracklog at point A.

 The next section therefore talks generically around solutions as they will be different on different devices.

 Most devices allow you to set a Power Mode within battery settings.
 For instance on a Samsung Galaxy S8, you can choose between High Performance, Optimised, Medium Power Saving and Maximum Power Saving.

-On a Samsung S8, OMN will not record a tracklog in Medium Power Saving or Maximum Power saving mode unless OMN has been whitelisted.
+On a Samsung S8, OMN will not record a tracklog in Medium Power Saving or Maximum Power saving mode.
 In these two modes, once the screen is off, Android to preserve power suspends all apps.

 Change Power Management level

 The normal cause is that your device is being over conservative on battery usage and closing OMN down.
 Simply change your power management level in Android settings to a less conservative setting.

 Whitelist the OMN app for background / battery usage

 Some devices allow you to select a conservative battery setting for power management, but then also whitelist certain apps to which the settings won’t be applied.
 If your device can be configured in this way, it will let Android be conservative with other apps, but allow OMN to record your tracklog correctly.
 See the section below for more details.

 Leave the screen on

 If you alter your settings so that Android won't turn the screen off, then OMN should continue to operate.
 This isn't normally an advisable solution as the screen will use considerable power.